Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Loss of a key employee can financially impact a business.
 Usually, it is difficult to find a suitable replacement.
 Even if you found one relatively quickly, it could take that replacement several months to work at the same level as the deceased employee.
 This could disrupt your business and reduce its profits.

-Is corporate life insurance right for you?
+Is corporate owned life insurance right for you?

-You can use corporate-owned life insurance to meet the specific needs of your business, including covering the most important employees, funding buy-sell agreements and securing additional funding.
+You can use corporate owned life insurance to meet the specific needs of your business, including covering the most important employees, funding buy-sell agreements and securing additional funding.
 Tax-deferred growth, tax-advantages of death benefit, cheaper after-tax premiums, and a range of insurance options make business owned life insurance a worthy option for business owners.

-At Dundas Life, we can provide you a great services experience for securing the right corporate-owned life insurance coverage — be it term or permanent — at the most affordable price.
+At Dundas Life, we can provide you a great services experience for securing the right corporate owned life insurance coverage — be it term or permanent — at the most affordable price.
 We help our clients choose the right life policy for corporations, which is a worthy investment for any organization in any country.
 Talk to one of our licensed advisors today to learn more information.

 Steven has a deep background in life insurance.
 At Dundas Life, he's helped 1000s of clients find the right insurance coverage while also training dozens of insurance advisors during his career.
 Previously at Finaeo, Steven oversaw compliance and coaching for over 350 independent insurance brokers.
 Steven is also rated the #1 Insurance Agent in Toronto on Rate-My-Agent.